elmiko/elmiko.github.io/_posts/2014-08-05-swift-access-keystone-trust.markdown

 I started by setting up a stock [DevStack](http://devstack.org/) on my [Fedora 20](http://fedoraproject.org/) machine, logging in as the `demo` user, creating a container named `container1`, and uploading a [file][4] to an object named `README`.
-The following snippet was my final result:
+After more than a few hours messing with the openstack cli tools and the Python repl, I ended up with the following
+snippet:

 {% gist elmiko/91242b01c322afb028ee %}